 Yet the importance of the agricultural industry to Milwaukee’s economic well-being has remained pertinent into the early twenty-first century.
 As the city has been forced to deal with such issues as the demise of the urban industrial economy and the simultaneous rise of the suburb, agriculture has reemerged as a vital component of urban redevelopment, using tools and strategies employed at previous moments during the industry’s history within the city.
 Milwaukee’s agricultural past, in other words, remains remarkably relevant for the city’s present, and perhaps even future.

 Commenting on this region’s relationship to nature, geography, and industry, Milwaukee historian John Gurda has noted that “Southeastern Wisconsin grew up at the intersection of industry and agriculture.”
 It was where “Fertile soil, inviting harbors, and a young, enterprising citizenry” helped the region “develop economies that blended ambition and innovation with strong ties to the land.”
 In the first generation of white settlement, from the pioneer land sales of the 1830s through the Civil War, transportation was key to the relationship between the lakeshore cities and their food-producing neighbors.
 Milwaukee shipped out the crops that farmers from such nearby counties as Waukesha, Washington, Ozaukee, and Walworth brought in.
-By the early 1860s, the city had become the largest shipper of wheat in the world. and the Grain Exchange, an imposing structure located in downtown Milwaukee, “influenced the price of farm commodities internationally.”
+By the early 1860s, the city had become the largest shipper of wheat in the world, and the Grain Exchange, an imposing structure located in downtown Milwaukee, “influenced the price of farm commodities internationally.”

 Milwaukee soon also became a center for the processing of food crops.
 Flour was the first agricultural product to be processed large-scale in the city.
 By 1870, local output of flour had reached 1.2 million barrels, and the city trailed only St. Louis as a milling center.
 Barley and hops grown on southeastern Wisconsin farms went to the city’s brewing industry, to be turned into the product that soon made Milwaukee famous: beer.

 Yet agricultural endeavors also fueled development within the city limits.
 Throughout the nineteenth century, recent immigrants to Milwaukee, particularly those settling on the city’s South Side, brought with them the experiences of farming in the Old World.
 Not surprisingly, such individuals took to working the soil in their new home as well.
-In South Side like neighborhoods Tippecanoe, farmers such as Henry Griswold Comstock took advantage of such expertise and the fact that many newcomers to the city desperately needed jobs.
+In South Side neighborhoods like Tippecanoe, farmers such as Henry Griswold Comstock took advantage of such expertise and the fact that many newcomers to the city desperately needed jobs.
 In 1891, Comstock began raising celery—and hiring Polish immigrants—on a tract of land bounded by W. Lapham St., W. Burnham St., S. Layton Blvd., and S. 31st St. Comstock’s celery-growing business grew quickly; his crop was worth $50,000 a year by 1900.

 Quickly, the area surrounding Layton Blvd. came to be dotted with farms growing an assortment of produce.
 Nearby, the intersection of Howard and Howell Streets found the Burdick, Austin, and Howard families operating substantial farms that supplied fruits, vegetables, and grains to the rest of the city throughout the early decades of the twentieth century.
 Similar larger-scale farms developed immediately north of the city, in the town of Granville, which consolidated with the City of Milwaukee in 1956.